jasonLaster/emily/src/bios/Lizzie-Pannill-Fletcher.md

 Lizzie Pannill Fletcher is a community leader and fierce advocate running for Congress to fight for Texas working families.
 Lizzie is a lawyer who has dedicated her career to representing diverse Houstonians who face many different challenges.

-- She co-founded Planned Parenthood Young Leaders in 2000, and has helped recruit a new generation of leaders to fight for the vital health care provider.
+**She co-founded Planned Parenthood Young Leaders in 2000**, and has helped recruit a new generation of leaders to fight for the vital health care provider.

-- As a volunteer attorney, Lizzie has worked to dismantle the school-to-prison pipeline in Texas, fighting to promote social and economic justice for all students.
+As a volunteer attorney, Lizzie has _worked to dismantle the school-to-prison pipeline in Texas_, fighting to promote social and economic justice for all students.

-- She is dedicated to helping young Houstonians find their voices, and serves on the boards of organizations that create opportunities for students to learn and grow through dance and writing.
+> She is dedicated to helping young Houstonians find their voices, and serves on the boards of organizations that create opportunities for students to learn and grow through dance and writing.

-- A fifth-generation Houstonian, Lizzie has deep roots in this city that she said “welcomes newcomers from around the world, that prides itself on scientific discovery, that serves as a hub of innovation, and that takes care of its neighbors.”
+A fifth-generation Houstonian, Lizzie has deep roots in this city that she said “welcomes newcomers from around the world, that prides itself on scientific discovery, that serves as a hub of innovation, and that takes care of its neighbors.”
 Lizzie and her husband are proud to call Houston their home.

 <Video id="lXckraM3-pY" />